de-engineer/de-engineer.github.io/_posts/2021-04-29-Windows-API-More-on-Virtual-Memory.md

   SIZE_T                    dwLength
 );
 ```

-Forget about the function's type (`SIZE_T`) for now.
-Let's look at the arguments that are required...
+## Arguments

-The first argument is `lpAddress`, which I guess you already know if you are reading this blog.
-If you don't know, then you can read the first part of Windows API series and learn about those things.
+The function's return type is `SIZE_T`, it's basically an `unsigned int`.
-It's just the base address of Virtual Memory region that we allocated which is returned by `VirtualAlloc`.
+**lpAddress**: You might already know the use of this argument if you have read the part one of this blog, it's basically the base address of Virtual Memory region that we allocated which is returned by `VirtualAlloc`.

-The second argument is `lpBuffer`.
-This is a pointer to a special struct that is already defined in `winint.h` and which looks like this:
+**lpBuffer**; This argument is a pointer to a struct that is defined in `winint.h`, it looks like this:
 ```c
 typedef struct _MEMORY_BASIC_INFORMATION {
   PVOID  BaseAddress;